-- 1) An investigation will commence immediately to determine possible workplacerelated factors that contributed to the COVID-19 outbreak in accordance with Section 7 of this program. - f.
-COVID-19 investigation, review and hazard correction - 1) Investigation and review - a) In addition to Section 6 of this program, we will immediately perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19.
-The investigation and review will be documented and include: - Investigation of new or unabated COVID-19 hazards; - Leave policies and practices and whether employees are discouraged from remaining home when sick; - COVID-19 testing policies; - Air supply, outside and filtered; - 2) Review Updates - a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards. - c) When otherwise necessary. - 3) Hazard Correction - a) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review. - b) In addition to corrections outlined in Section 8, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - N 95 Filtering Face Masks, as described in paragraph 12.c.(5).
+- d.
+Investigation of workplace COVID-19 illness - 1) An investigation will commence immediately to determine possible workplacerelated factors that contributed to the COVID-19 outbreak in accordance with Section 7 of this program. - e.
+COVID-19 investigation, review and hazard correction - 1) Investigation and review - a) In addition to Sections 6 of this program, we will immediately perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19.
+The investigation and review will be documented and include: - Investigation of new or unabated COVID-19 hazards; - Leave policies and practices and whether employees are discouraged from remaining home when sick; - COVID-19 testing policies; - Air supply, outside and filtered; - Physical distancing - Use of face coverings. - 2) Review Updates - a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards. - c) When otherwise necessary. - 3) Hazard Correction - a) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review - b) In addition to corrections outlined in Section 8, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - Respiratory protection, as described in paragraph 12.c.(5). - f.
+Notifications to VCPH - 1) Immediately, but no longer than 48 hours after learning of three or more COVID-19 cases in the workplace, - 2) VCPH will be contacted for guidance on preventing the further spread of COVID-19